programmer-1991/quiz-app-PP2/README.md

 The live link can be found here - <https://programmer-1991.github.io/quiz-app-PP2/>

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

 - The fonts used in the application was taken from [Google Fonts](https://fonts.google.com/).
 - The structure of my project was based on [YouTube tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8).